worldbank/CityScan/README.md

 ## 06_solar

 Solar resource and PV power potential data can be acquired from the Global Solar Atlas (https://globalsolaratlas.info/downloads/).
 Pick your country of interest and download the appropiate GIS data.
-You can download the GeoTIFF of the Longterm yearly/monthly average of daily totals (LTAym_AvgDailyTotals).
+You can download the GeoTIFF of the Longterm yearly/monthly average (YearlyMonthlyTotals) for consistency.
 Download this folder and unzip inside the city_scan folder, within the 06_solar folder.

 ## 07_air_quality